-Do you plan on updating your deck this summer?
-Check out these 5 steps that’ll definitely help you accomplish a beautiful deck that you’ll always love!
+Do you plan on updating your deck this spring or summer?
+Check out these 5 quick steps that’ll definitely help you accomplish a beautiful deck that you’ll always love!

 First things first, you’ll need to assess the shape of your deck.
 Determine if you’ll need to do the following:

 - buy deck paint (or stain if you’re taking this route) and how much

 - then of course, rollers, brushes and the like to apply your deck paint

 Mike and I decided to do both our front and back decks at the same time.
 After having done this I wish we had done each on separate weekends.
 I’ll explain more in just a second!